History of CCREEE

 The Thirty-Sixth Regular Meeting of the Conference of Heads of Government of the Caribbean Community (CARICOM), held at Bridgetown, Barbados, 2-4 July 2015, endorsed the establishment of CCREEE as the implementation hub for sustainable energy activities and projects within the region.
 The offer of the Government of Barbados to host the centre in Bridgtown was accepted.
 The decision was based on the results of a competetive selection process.

-On 28 October 2015, the centre was officially inaugurated in during a high-level ceremony in Bridgetown, Barbados.
+On 28 October 2015, the interim-phase of the centre was officially launched during a high-level ceremony in Bridgetown, Barbados.
 Under the SIDS DOCK framework, the centre will closely work with the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE) and the Pacific Centre for Renewable Energy and Energy Efficiency (PCREEE) on common SIDS sustainable energy issues and solutions.
 The centres are part of a wider Global Network of Regional Sustainable Energy Centres which is created in cooperation with regional organizations and communities.

 After receiving a sufficient number of ratifications, the legal agreement establishing the CCREEE went into force on 19 May 2018.
 Theagreement was opened for signature at the Thirty-Eighth Regular Meeting of the Conference of Heads of Government of CARICOM in Grenada in July 2017.
 On 22 May 2018 the CCREEE Headquaters Agreement was signed between the Government of Barbados and CCREEE.
 With the effectiveness of both agreements the center received full legal personality in line with CARICOM laws and regulations.